Author, researcher, broadcaster, editor, critic, tutor, since 1970.

 3. Manager, Glasgow Parks Dept. Astronomy Project, March 1978 - December 1979 (designed and built first astronomically aligned megalith in Britain for 3000 years, supervised creation of 'High Frontier' touring exhibition, etc.).

 4. Photo-archivist (under contract), Glasgow 1990 Press Centre, (European City of Culture), June 1990 - March 1991, created 'This Is Us Since Hogmanay' touring exhibition.

 5. Part-time tutor in Astronomy, English Literature and Language, and Creative Writing, International Correspondence Schools, 1995-2008.

 6. Precognitions Agent, Mullane & Co., Solicitors, August 1997 to spring 1999.

 7. Manager, North Lanarkshire Astronomy Education Project, March-June 2006, January-June 2007, August 2007 to January 2009.
 Nearly 700 events including school visits, Observatory visits, observing nights, exhibitions etc..

-Otherwise self-employed author, researcher, lecturer, tutor, editor, critic and broadcaster, as above.
+Otherwise self-employed author, researcher, lecturer, tutor, editor, critic and broadcaster, 1970 to date.

-See ASTRA, ACTA SCIO and Glasgow SF Writers’ Circle above, and ‘Folk Music’ below.
+See ASTRA, ACTA SCIO and Glasgow SF Writers’ Circle above, etc., and ‘Folk Music’ below.